All Episodes

 And then go to bed that mad even after they won.

-I know that's what they don't understand.
+That's what they don't understand.

-But she walked in your store, and she probably wasn't that angry.
+But she walked in your store and she probably wasn't that angry.

 I mean, she's got this pent-up rage that Bush is alive, and she's got this pent-up rage that I'm alive, and she's got a cult-like belief in Obama.

-But she lives in a cocoon where she and she's she's built a cocoon around herself so she's got a safe worldview, everything she believes is right.
+But she lives in a cocoon where she's built the cocoon around herself so she's got a safe worldview.

 She allows nothing to challenge what she believes.